apache/openwhisk-cli/README.md

 ### GoLang setup

-The Openwhisk CLI is a GoLang program so you will first need to [Download and install GoLang](https://golang.org/dl/) onto your local machine.
+The Openwhisk CLI is a GoLang program, so you will first need to [Download and install GoLang](https://golang.org/dl/) onto your local machine.

 > **Note** Go version 1.15 or higher is recommended